desolaterobot/bernhard/README.md

 ```
 pip install -r requirements.txt
 ```
+2. Setup .env file with AWS access keys
-2. Run the streamlit app as localhost.
+3. Run the streamlit app as localhost.
 ```
 streamlit run app.py
 ```
-3. There might be an error regarding "created_documents", just create a folder in your working directory with the same name.
+4. For error regarding "created_documents", just create a folder in your working directory with the same name.

 ## Running steps for vector.py:
 1. Install dependencies